codestation/gclite/readme.txt

 The source code is also available in https://github.com/codestation/gclite

+Notes: make sure that this is the 1st plugin listed in vsh.txt

 Known issues:
 Change of category in the PSPGo requires a VSH reset.
-ME doesn't merge the categories with the same name between /ISO and /PSP/GAME
+ME doesn't merge the categories with the same name between /ISO and /PSP/GAME Sometimes homebrew can't be read inside categories in Folder mode if the names are non-ascii.

 Changelog
 v1.5: